5 Gluten-Free Ways to Survive the Summer

-Family Reunions were full of foods packed with gluten, dairy, an abundance of fat: everything I couldn’t have.
+Family Reunions were full of foods packed with gluten, dairy, and an abundance of fat: everything I couldn’t have.
 I began to realize that potlucks were chock full of the favorites I couldn’t consume, so I just avoided them.
 I would find an empty room and sit there and fast while my family would get food and socialize.

 Traveling became a nightmare.
 Restaurants hardly have accommodations for vegans, let alone people with a gluten/wheat allergy.
 Professional dinners and banquets seldom have options for people with dietary restrictions; on top of that, I was rarely happy.
 Food is culture, in itself a love language.
 Food is friends, and it is socialization; activities are centered around food.

 To reject the gesture is to deny the person.
 Individuals have picked on and mocked my lifestyle as though I chose this out of fun or to lose weight when that could not be further from the truth.
-Every summer, life gets one thousand times more frustrating, and although it has only been twenty-two months since I have adopted this lifestyle, here are five tips/ways to survive this summer, not only gluten-free but also being vegan.
+Every summer, life gets one thousand times more frustrating, and although it has only been twenty-two months since I have adopted this lifestyle, here are five tips/ways to survive this summer, not only gluten-free but also vegan.

 Meal prepping has been such a lifesaver.
 So what?
 Options may be low, but because it is mostly from scratch, taking twenty minutes to an hour to plan and prepare meals for the week saves so much extra time during the week.
 For example, Bob’s Red Mill has gluten-free instant oats that can be prepared in literally three minutes.
 Buying about five of them for the work week eliminates the worry of what to eat when rushing out the door.

 If not, is the salad okay?
 What can be added to the salad that will be satiating?
 Ask the caterers or waiters questions about the food if need be.
 Never be embarrassed to inquire about the preparation of food.
 You might find out there is something that’s okay.